 The important thing is that more than 15 years after I turned 21 I still can’t drink raspberry-flavored alcohol.
 But fresh raspberries with alcohol?
 That’s a whole different story.
 In fact, there’s really not much I wouldn’t love fresh raspberries with.

-Oh and don’t even get me started on whiskey sours.
+Oh, and don't even get me started on whiskey sours.
 For the longest time, I thought they were so gross.
 But guess why?
-Because the whiskey sours you get in college are packed with sugar and sickeningly sweet and fake tasting.
+Because the whiskey sours you get in college are packed with sugar from sour mix and are sickeningly sweet and fake tasting.
 Homemade whiskey sours are a game changer.

 And homemade spicy raspberry whiskey sours are a life changer.
 This cocktail is changing everything I thought I knew about my drink preferences.
 And I’m loving every second of it!

-This whiskey sour involves all the elements of a fabulous cocktail: sweet, sour, and spicy.
+This raspberry whiskey sour involves all the elements of a fabulous cocktail: sweet, sour, and spicy.
 But the best part?
-It’s super easy to make!
+This sour cocktail is super easy to make!
 OK, and the color is pretty fabulous, too.

 Then you’ll press the mixture through a fine mesh sieve (pressing down on the raspberries to extract as much juice as possible) and store in a mason jar or other airtight container.

-Then you’re ready to shake up your spicy raspberry whiskey sour!
-I simply put all the ingredients into a cocktail shaker filled with ice and shook away!
+And now you're ready to shake up your spicy raspberry whiskey sour!
+Simply put all the ingredients into a cocktail shaker filled with ice cubes and shake away!

 Note that one of the ingredients in this raspberry whiskey sour is an egg white.
-The purpose of the egg white is to add a nice creaminess and frothy foam to the drink.
+The purpose of egg whites in cocktails is to add a nice creaminess and frothy foam to the drink.

 I love adding a little fresh raspberry garnish to these cocktails.